SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-A :newTerm:`module` is a single unit of code distribution --- a framework or application that is built and shipped as a single entity, and that can potentially be imported by another module with Swift's ``import`` keyword.
+A :newTerm:`module` is a single unit of code distribution --- a framework or application that is built and shipped as a single entity, and that can potentially be imported by another module by using Swift's ``import`` keyword.

 Each build target (such as an app bundle or framework) in Xcode is treated as a separate module in Swift.
-If you group together some aspect of your app's code as a stand-alone framework --- perhaps to encapsulate and re-use that code across multiple applications --- everything you define within that framework will be part of a separate module when it is imported and used within an app, or within another framework.
+If you group together some aspect of your app's code as a stand-alone framework --- perhaps to encapsulate and re-use that code across multiple applications --- then everything you define within that framework will be part of a separate module when it is imported and used within an app, or when it is used within another framework.

 A :newTerm:`source file` is a single Swift source code file within a module (i.e. a single file within an app or framework).